S1nScripts/docs.s1nscripts.com/docs/escrow/fivem-escrow.md

 ### Failed to verify protected resource X

-If you encounter this error, it means that files were corrupted during the download process.
-This issue often occurs when using FileZilla, as it has a tendency to corrupt files.
-To avoid this, try using a different FTP client, such as WinSCP.
+If you come across this error, it indicates that the files were damaged during the download process.
+This problem frequently arises while using FileZilla as it tends to corrupt the files.
+To prevent this issue, consider using an alternative FTP client like WinSCP.

 ### Error parsing script @Y in resource X: @Y: syntax error near '<\‎1>'

-This error indicates that the server artifacts are outdated.
-To resolve this, update to the latest <a href="https://runtime.fivem.net/artifacts/fivem/build_server_windows/master">recommended version</a>.
+This error message indicates that the server artifacts are outdated.
+In order to resolve this issue, you need to update to the latest <a href="https://runtime.fivem.net/artifacts/fivem/build_server_windows/master">recommended version</a>.